Downed Pilot Rescues

 The history of those Vietnam rescues — BAT-21 in particular — is directly relevant.
 Lt.
 Col. Iceal Hambleton evaded for eleven days in 1972, and the rescue effort to reach him cost six more aircraft and eleven more lives.
 The cost-benefit calculus of CSAR is always brutal: how many people do you risk to recover one?
 The American answer, institutionalised as doctrine, is that you go — but you go smart, and you go prepared for the fight.

 The literature on CSAR is smaller than it should be, given how central the mission is to how American airpower operates.
 BAT-21 is the essential starting point — the Vietnam rescue that defined the modern doctrine.
 None Braver is the best contemporary account of what PJs actually do.
-The rest of the story is scattered through memoirs and operational histories that treat CSAR as a supporting element rather than the main event.
-It rarely is the main event.
-But when it is, nothing else matters more.
+Scott O'Grady's Return with Honor is the first-person pilot's view: shot down over Bosnia, six days evading in hostile terrain, and the helicopter that finally came.
+Alone at Dawn closes it with Takur Ghar — when the rescuers themselves needed rescuing.
+Together they span the full arc of what CSAR costs and what it means.

 Affiliate links — as an Amazon Associate we earn from qualifying purchases.